Physical Sciences

 The Physical Sciences in Christian Context

-The physical sciences often interacted with Christian culture during their development as scientific disciplines.
-At times, Christianity has acted as catalyst or inhibitor to the development of a discipline - sometimes both.
-In other cases, science has been subordinate to theology and vice-versa.
-In other instances science has provided support to the Christian cause.
-In the west, Christianity was part of early scientific culture because the Church dominated religious and public life and the universities.
-As the universities became independent of clerical control and the scientific disciplines began to emerge religious ties became more subtle or were deliberately avoided as undesirable.
+In the west, Christianity was part of early scientificgeometry culture because the Church dominated religious and public life - and the universities.
+As the universities became independent of clerical control and scientific disciplines began to emerge, religious ties became more subtle or were deliberately avoided as undesirable.

-While today, Christians in the sciences generally do not sanctify their work with Biblical references they are often called upon to comment on social questions - sometimes controversial - that have a scientific dimension that that may be informed by Christian faith.
-These might include items such as "the big bang," "global warming," " life on other worlds," "chaos theory," and so on.
+Today, Christians in the sciences generally do not sanctify their work with Biblical references but they are often called upon to comment on often controversial social questions that have a scientific dimension that that may be informed by Christian faith.
+These might include items such as "the big bang," "global warming," " life on other worlds," "chaos theory," "altruism" and so on.
+Recently a study has appeared suggesting that religious belief influences how the public regards aspects of nanotechnology.

 The following articles are chosen to exemplify the diversity of potential interactions.